- Activity Level: moderate

 - Registered?: other

-Mini Whoodle Breed Profile
+Mini Whoodle Dog Breed Information

 The Mini Whoodle is not a purebred dog.
 They are a combination between Soft-Coated Wheaten Terriers and Miniature Poodles.
 They are recognized by the ACHC (American Canine Hybrid Club) as a Mini Swheat-n-Poo.
 Mini Whoodles are considered a designer mixed breed.
 They often take on any combination of characteristics common to the dog breeds in the cross.
 Their coat, for example, will often be soft and silky, but can be either wavy, curly, or corded.
 They also tend to come in a variety of colors.